CohenAuditoryLab/nSTRF_analysis/README.md

 **collectParams.m**

 Main file of the project.
-This file records individual cluster parameters in struct clusData including .
+This file records individual cluster parameters in struct clusData including cluster number, spike train, spike event time, STRF1A, STRF1B, STRF1s, and all parameters from strfparam including .
 This file also records pairwise analysis indices in pairedData struct including